daleonpz/Notes/fh-dortmund/01-ESE.md

 - Guarantee-based Algorithms:
     - hard real-time systems: highly predictable behavior, systems has to plan actions by looking ahead into the future assuming the worst-case scenario.
     - static real-time systems:
-        - all task activations can be pre-calcutaled off-line
+        - all task activation can be pre-calculated off-line
         - entire schedule can be store in a table
-        - runtime simple dispatching due to tables takes place
+        - run-time simple dispatching due to tables takes place
     - off-line: very sophisticated algorithms possible. however, system is inflexible to environmental changes
     - Dynamic real-time system: guarantee must be done on-line each time a new task enters the system
 - Real-time scheduling: